atomixdesign/eslint-config/README.md

 ## Usage with React

-Add the additional react config into your `eslint.config.js` file:
+Add the additional react config into your `eslint.config.mjs` file (note the .mjs, not .js):

 ```js
 import config from "@atomixdesign/eslint-config"